Architect-HA/Humai-Accord/IMPLEMENTATION_EXAMPLES.md

 # Implementation Examples

 This page provides concrete examples of how the principles from the **Humai Accord** and **Declaration of Cognitive Liberty** could be applied in real-world systems.
-These examples are illustrative rather than prescriptive — they demonstrate how the combination of cooperative systems design and individual mental protections can be translated into practice.
+These examples are illustrative rather than prescriptive.

 ---